photo-bro/Twister/README.md

 [![Build Status](https://travis-ci.org/photo-bro/Twister.svg?branch=master)](https://travis-ci.org/photo-bro/Twister)

 ## **Current Status:**
+*(1/6/19)*
+Expression parsing is nearly fleshed out.
+Feel like I've found a good stride with wrapping my head around the parser.

 *(1/5/19)*
-More work on the parse.
+More work on the parser.
 A bit of feeling my way as I write but feel like I'm narrowing myself on the right path.
 Finished implementing all of TwisterPrimitive.
 Fine tuning the grammar too.

 *(1/4/19)*
 Initial implementation of parser has began.
 TwisterPrimitive struct is being built up to represent all primitive types of the language.
 I am taking advantage of C#'s operator overload to hide some of the complexity and boilerplate of writing all the arithmetic operational code.